AmeerDotEXE/graplet.github.io/README.md

-# Graplet
+# About Graplet
 ## Supreme Block-Based Bot Creator for Discord
+*© 2024 Heliacer*

-Work in progress, Beta.
+- Work in progress, join our [support server](https://discord.gg/5GWccwuWYU) for more info.